Transition Planning Guide

 No. Qualifying for Early Intervention does not automatically qualify your child for a school IEP.
 The school district must conduct its own evaluation under different eligibility criteria.
 Under Part B of IDEA, your child must meet one of 13 disability categories AND the disability must adversely affect their educational performance.
 You must request the school evaluation in writing — it does not happen automatically from the transition conference.

-If the school evaluates your child and finds them ineligible, they must provide written notice explaining why.
-You have the right to request an Independent Educational Evaluation (IEE) at the school's expense if you disagree with their findings.
-You can also ask whether a 504 Plan might be appropriate.
-You can request re-evaluation at any time if your child's needs change.
-Contact your state's Parent Training and Information Center (PTI) for free guidance.
+Disagree in writing and request an Independent Educational Evaluation (IEE) at the school's expense — this is your right under IDEA when you dispute an eligibility determination.
+The school must either fund the IEE or file for due process to defend their decision.
+You can also ask whether a 504 Plan is appropriate.
+Request re-evaluation any time your child's needs change, and contact your state's Parent Training and Information Center (PTI) for free guidance.

 Early Intervention ends on your child's third birthday — there is no extension.
 If the school IEP is not in place by that date, your child may go without services temporarily.
 To prevent this: start the transition process before the 90-day mark, submit your written evaluation request immediately after the conference, track the 60-day deadline, and follow up regularly.
 If a gap occurs, document everything in writing, contact the special education director, and ask whether compensatory services will be provided.